Kiphire district: Administration

 The district headquarters is at Kiphire.
 The district has 8 subdivisions namely Kiphire Sadar, Pungro, Seyochung, Khongsa, Amahator, Kiusam, Longmatra and Sitimi.
-The present Deputy Commissioner of the district is T. Wati Aier.
+The present Deputy Commissioner of the district is John Tsulise Sangtam.

 Demographics

 According to the 2011 census Kiphire District has a population of 74,004, roughly equal to the nation of Dominica.
 This gives it a ranking of 625th in India (out of a total of 640).
 Kiphire has a sex ratio of 956 females for every 1000 males, and a literacy rate of 69.54%.

 The district is predominantly inhabited by the Sangtam, Chirr, Makware, Yimkhiung and Sümi tribes.
 The tribal population constitutes 96.5% of the entire district.

 Religion

 Christianity is the largest religion in the district, followed by 97% of the people.
 Hinduism is the second-largest religion with 1.41% adherents.
 Islam and Buddhism form 0.76% and 0.28% of the population respectively.